 Just to watch the liquid change colors?

-Because you will never run out of vanilla again?
+Net me!
+It’s because you will never run out of vanilla again!

-Experts say that the beans can be used over again many times – perpetually by adding more vodka and an occasional bean or two.
+Experts (and I) say that the beans can be used over again many times – perpetually by adding more vodka and an occasional bean or two.

 Ingredients for Vanilla Extract: